DavidVujic/python-polylith-docs/docs/index.md

 - Keeping it simple

 ## Polylith for Python?
-The __Python tools for the Polylith Architecture__ is built as a __Poetry__ plugin.
+The __Python tools for the Polylith Architecture__ is available as two options:

+- A __Poetry__ plugin.
 The plugin will add Polylith specific features to Poetry.
+- ⭐ New! ⭐ A standalone CLI, currently supporting __Hatch__ (and Poetry).

 ### Use cases